antirez/ST77xx-pure-MP/README.md

     backlight.on()

 At this point if everything went well, you can draw on the display.
-Check "test.py" for an example and to verify your display is working.
+Check `test.py` for an example and to verify your display is working.
+After editing `test.py` to put your SPI configuration, pins, display size and so forth, you can run it with:

+    mpremote cp st7789.py :
+    mpremote run test.py

+## Graphic primitives

-The following is the list of the graphics primitives available.
+The following is the list of the graphic primitives available.

     # Fast methods